Approximations and Learning for Continuous State and Action MDPs under Average Cost Criteria: Introduction

-There are a number of publications that study reinforcement learning methods for MDPs under average cost criterion.
-To our knowledge, majority of these studies focus on finite spaces.
+{\bf Reinforcement learning for the average cost criterion.} There are a number of publications that study reinforcement learning methods for MDPs under average cost criterion.
+To our knowledge, the majority of these studies focus on finite spaces.

-\cite{abounadi2001learning,gosavi2004reinforcement} are among the earliest studies that provide convergent learning algorithms based on relative value iteration (as well as stochastic shortest path under a recurrence condition for a given state), and the convergence of these algorithms in these studies have been established via the ODE method by \cite{borkar2000ode} for finite models.
+The papers by \citet{abounadi2001learning,gosavi2004reinforcement} are among the earliest studies that provide convergent learning algorithms based on relative value iteration (as well as stochastic shortest path under a recurrence condition for a given state), and the convergence of these algorithms has been established via the ODE method by \cite{borkar2000ode} for finite models.

-\adk{ \cite{kondaActorCritic} studied policy improvement and actor-critic methods for continuous space (in particular Polish space) MDPs under average cost criteria.
+\cite{kondaActorCritic} studied policy improvement and actor-critic methods for continuous space (in particular, Polish space) MDPs under average cost criteria.
 The approach relies on the linear approximation of the value functions and the parametrization of the policies.
-The convergence of this method is shown under a uniform minorization assumption over the parametrized policy space \cite[Assumption 4.2]{kondaActorCritic} which is similar to the assumption used in our paper ( see Assumption \ref{mix_kernel}).
-However, the learned solution is only locally optimal due to the nature of policy parametrization methods. }
+The convergence of this method is shown under a uniform minorization assumption over the parametrized policy space \citep[Assumption 4.2]{kondaActorCritic} which is similar to the assumption used in our paper (see Assumption~\ref{mix_kernel}).
+However, the learned solution is only locally optimal due to the nature of policy parametrization methods.

-\adk{ \cite{ormoneit2002kernel} also focus on reinforcement learning methods for MDPs with continuous state spaces under the average cost criteria.
-Their method is based on a kernel based approximate dynamic programming, and convergence of the algorithms is shown under a minorization condition (similar to Assumption \ref{mix_kernel}) for several different averaging kernel functions.
+\cite{ormoneit2002kernel} also focus on reinforcement learning methods for MDPs with continuous state spaces under the average cost criteria.
+Their method is based on a kernel-based approximate dynamic programming, and convergence of the algorithms is shown under a minorization condition (similar to Assumption \ref{mix_kernel}) for several different averaging kernel functions.
 However, they impose strong regularity conditions on the transition model for the kernel based methods to work.
-In particular, it is assumed that the transition kernel admits density function with respect to the Lebesgue measure such that $\mathcal{T}(dx_1|x,u)=f_u(x_1,x)\lambda(dx_1)$ where $f_u(x_1,x)$ is strictly positive and uniformly continuous in both variables.
-This assumption, in particular, even stronger than the total continuity of the transition kernel.}
+In particular, it is assumed that the transition kernel admits a density function with respect to the Lebesgue measure such that $\mathcal{T}(dx_1|x,u)=f_u(x_1,x)\lambda(dx_1)$ where $f_u(x_1,x)$ is strictly positive and uniformly continuous in both variables.
+This assumption is, in particular, even stronger than total variation continuity of the transition kernel.